PHYS3888/Tutorial_BuildingLearningMachines/README.md

 Try storing equivalent versions of the same five memories in a bigger network (e.g., in an 8x8 grid).
 Does the network display better performance?

-### :fire::fire::fire::fire::fire: (Optional Challenge): Improving on Hebb
+### :fire::fire::fire::fire::fire: (Optional): Improving on Hebb

 In lectures we recast the problem such that memories define a classification problem for each neuron.

 This suggests that we can recast each neuron's state as a classification problem in response to the state of the other neurons, and thus use the weight-update rule that we investigated above.

-Using the Hebbian-trained network weights as a starting point, see if you can implement single-neuron weight-update learning rules to improve network performance in restoring memories.
+Using the Hebbian-trained network weights as a starting point, see if you can implement single neuron weight-update learning rules to improve network performance in restoring memories.

 Are the weight changes focused on any particular neurons?
 Why might this be the case?